TheSwarnim/Covid-19-Tracker/README.md

 ## Development

-This project is a react web app, you can find more on documentation of reactjs on [react]js(reactjs.org) official website
+This project is a react web app, you can find more on documentation of [reactjs](reactjs.org) official website

 ### Install